 The gannet colony along Bempton Cliffs is the only mainland gannetry in England and represents over 2% of the North Atlantic population.
 The colony has grown rapidly to over 27,0002 individuals since the 1980s, when only a handful of pairs were present.
 Gannets can travel hundreds of kilometres in search of prey and can dive to a depth of around 20m, reaching speeds of up to 60 miles per hour.
-Gannets, which rear single chicks, have shown a slight drop in productivity in recent years, however this is believed to be in line with the overall trends of the general population, which is continuing to grow (Figure 2)2.
+Gannets, which rear single chicks, have shown relatively stable productivity in recent years, however a significant drop in 2022 was a result of Avian Flu affecting the colony (Figure 2)2.